About Spiritual Direction

 Because the role of a spiritual director is to journey with you, not to take control of the journey, some prefer the term “spiritual companion” to “director.”
 Others use the metaphor of “spiritual midwife” – someone who gently helps you birth God’s new life within you.

 My practice of spiritual direction is informed by the insights and practices of St. Ignatius of Loyola.
 St. Ignatius was the founder of the Jesuits and the author of the Spiritual Exercises.
 Ignatian spirituality trains us to pay careful, daily attention to the “movements of our spirits” – our emotions, bodily responses, thoughts, desires – so we can feed and reinforce only those movements that come from God.
-This is a gentle, soul-nourishing process that grows us in faith, hope, love.
-By paying attention to our spirit, we nurture the ability to discern, in big moments and in small ones, God’s presence in our daily lives.
+This is a gentle, soul-nourishing process that will, over time, grow you in faith, hope, and love.
+By paying attention to your spirit, you will nurture the ability to discern, in big moments and in small ones, God’s presence in your daily life.